-Coquerel Vineyard was founded by Brenda and Clay Coquerel in 2006 with the purchase of an existing vineyard on Tubbs Lane in Calistoga.
-Several years later they sold part of this vineyard and acquired one of their neighbors vineyard’s – today they have a total of 12 planted vineyard acres including 4 acres to Cabernet Sauvignon.
+Coquerel Family Wine Estates was founded by Brenda and Clay Coquerel in 2005 with the purchase of an existing vineyard on the north side of Tubbs Lane in Calistoga.
+Several years later they sold part of this vineyard and acquired one of their neighbor’s vineyard’s; today they have a total of 11 planted vineyard acres including 4 acres to Cabernet Sauvignon.
 The remainder of the varieties are Sauvignon Blanc, Verdelho, Petite Sirah and Tempranillo.
 This property is known as the Walnut Wash Vineyard.

-With a love for French wine, the Coquerel’s found Christine Barbe – a winemaker from France who honors French wine-making tradition and techniques.
-If your a French winemaker who moves to the Napa Valley you quickly meet other winemakers from France.
-With Christine’s connections a number of their non estate vineyard sources are from French owned vintners that she personally knows.
+With a love for French wine, the Coquerel’s found Christine Barbe, a Napa Valley based winemaker originally from France who honors French wine-making tradition and techniques.
+If you’re a French winemaker who moves to Napa Valley, you quickly meet other winemakers from France.
+With Christine’s connections a number of their non estate vineyard sources were originally from French owned vintners that she personally knows.
 However, over the years the focus has shifted to now producing wines entirely from the estate.

-Each wine is divided up into small batches during the fermentation – using separate yeasts and then ultimately blended together.
-The focus is to preserve varietal characteristics – the wines are only filtered one time before bottling.
+Each wine is divided up into small batches during the fermentation using separate yeasts and then ultimately blended together.
+Their focus is to preserve varieties’ characteristics; the wines are only filtered one time before bottling.

-When your neighbor’s vineyard was owned by Prager Portworks it is no surprise that the varietals planted here are Portuguese and Spanish grapes.
-After purchasing this vineyard the Coquerel’s decided to keep the varietals but make their own wine.
+The neighboring vineyard they acquired was owned by Prager Portworks; it is no surprise that some of the varieties planted here are Portuguese and Spanish grapes.
+After purchasing this vineyard, the Coquerel’s decided to keep these varieties but make their own wine.

 A rare variety in Napa is Verdehlo; it is a white wine grown throughout Portugal including in the famed Douro Valley of Northern Portugal, in the Azores and is most commonly associated with the island of Madeira.
 The only other Napa Valley wineries we know associated with making wine from this variety was Casa Nuestra (grown in their vineyard) and Calafia (sourcing from Amador County).
 The 2011 Coquerel Verdelho was a production of only 80 cases.
-This wine has pleasing aromatics – a juicy fruit component to the nose, white peach and honeydew melon.
+This wine has pleasing aromatics including a juicy fruit component, white peach and honeydew melon.
 The palate is soft, somewhat creamy and well balanced with decent acidity.
-A pleasing finish lingers – a mix of both citrus with tropical nuances.
+A pleasing finish lingers with a mix of both citrus with tropical nuances.

 The Napa winery who releases a white wine as their first vintage is rare indeed.
 After a few vintages of just producing white wines, with customer demand they realized they needed to produce a red wine.
-A Petite Sirah was their first red from the 2010 vintage, a Tempranillo (not yet released at the time of this review) and a Cabernet Sauvignon will be released in the future.
+A Petite Sirah was their first red from the 2010 vintage and a Tempranillo and a Cabernet Sauvignon were later released.
 Their flagship wine and the backbone of their production has been their estate Sauvignon Blanc.
-They produce two Sauvignon blancs annually, one stainless steel fermented and the other aged in oak.
+They produce two Sauvignon Blanc wines annually, one stainless steel fermented and the other aged in oak.

-The 2011 Le Petit Sauvignon Blanc is their most produced wine – much of this vintage came from Yountville and then was blended with some of their estate fruit.
+The 2011 Coquerel Le Petit Sauvignon Blanc is their most produced wine; much of the grapes for this bottling vintage came from Yountville and then was blended with some of their estate fruit.
 This wine saw no oak during the fermentation and aging and was stirred sur lie several times a week for seven months.
-Initially there is a gravelly almost concrete component but as the wine opens the aromatics show including citrus.
-This is a classic Christine Barbe wine (she also has her own label, Toquade, a Sauvingon Blanc made in a similar style) with great acidity and freshness on the palate including green grass and notes of green apples along with a very crisp and a lingering bright finish.
+Initially there is a gravelly almost concrete component but as the wine opens additional aromatics show including citrus.
+This is a classic Christine Barbe wine (she also has her own label, Toquade producing Sauvignon Blanc made in a similar style) with great acidity and freshness on the palate including green grass and notes of green apples along with a very crisp and a lingering bright finish.
 Great with spicy food.

-The 2011 Terroir Sauvignon blanc was aged in oak, sur lie – as a result, there is some additional weight and viscosity on the mouth feel.
+The 2011 Coquerel Terroir Sauvignon Blanc was aged in oak, sur lie and as a result, there is some additional weight and viscosity on the palate.
 This wine drinks well by itself.
 It has a rounded mouth feel with underlying spices just waiting to evolve as this wine ages.
-And this is not a typical Napa Sauvignon blanc – it will age for a few years and continue to evolve additional complexities.
+And this is not a typical Napa Valley Sauvignon Blanc; as it ages for a few years, it will continue to evolve additional complexities.
 This wine has less acidity than the stainless fermented counterpart.

-The 2011 Tempranillo is from their estate vineyard – this varietal is dry farmed.
-The aromatics are lively, they immediately jump out of the glass – as the wine opens notes of chocolate, black licorice and darker cherries show.
+The 2011 Coquerel Tempranillo (from their estate vineyard) is dry farmed.
+The aromatics are lively; they immediately jump out of the glass and as the wine opens notes of chocolate, black licorice and darker cherries show.
 We wrote in our notes, “dessert in the glass”.
 It is dusty and earthy on the palate and lingers with rich flavors but not heavy tannins.

-La Petite Sirah 2010 is blended with 5% Cabernet Sauvignon.
+The Coquerel 2010 La Petite Sirah is blended with 5% Cabernet Sauvignon.
 Aromatically this wine has a seductive nose with layered aromatics.
-The palate shows high toned fruit – more red fruit than dark – this is a big wine, robust with weighty chewy chalky tannins that linger for quite some time.
+The palate shows high toned fruit which includes more red fruit than dark; this is a big wine, robust with weighty, chewy and chalky tannins which linger for quite some time.

 By Napa standards, their wines have refreshing price to quality ratio.
 Coquerel sometimes hosts wine dinners around the country and pours their wines at select Napa Valley Vintner events.
-For more information or to purchase wine or to join their wine club, visit: www.coquerelwines.com
+For more information, to purchase wine or to join their wine club, visit: www.coquerelwines.com